 Q. How has your family influenced you?

 A. My three older brothers and I grew up watching our dad create amazing woodwork in his basement workshop.
 He encouraged us all to be creative.
-We also had cousins who were very artistic so it was natural for us all to end up in creative careers.
-(Brothers John, an actor and comic, and Jimmy, an inventor and carpenter, most recently hosted the TV show “Dirty Money,” creating new pieces from garbage and used items.
-Oldest brother Joey has been in the toy and invention business for more than 20 years.)
+It was natural for us all to end up in creative careers.
+(John, a woodworker and comic, and Jimmy, an inventor and YouTube sensation.
+Joey has been in the toy and invention business for more than 20 years.)
 We are very supportive of each other.

 Q. Your first gallery was in the East Village (1997-2003).
 Was it similar to the K. DiResta Collective?

 A. Yes.
 In the city, I was also using a storefront both as a studio and gallery space.
 When I closed it, I continued my business by doing craft shows and meeting clients at my Glen Head studio.
-The biggest difference with my new store is my connection to the community.
-From my close friends, to running the Sea Cliff Arts Council, to having a son at the elementary school, word-of-mouth has been great.
-People stop in every day either to visit or shop.
-In addition, I feature the work of other artists as well and I'm making a point to offer items at all price points, making it a great destination for gifts.
+The biggest difference with my new store is my connection to the community, with work of other artists.
+I'm making a point to offer items at all price points, making it a great destination for artisan gifts.